tummychow/lanyon-hugo/README.md

 ## To Do

 While Lanyon-Hugo is aiming for functional compatibility with Lanyon (ie all the old functionality is available and looks similar), there are still some things I'm missing:
 - pagination.
-Lanyon-Hugo does not have next/previous buttons.
+Lanyon-Hugo does not have next/previous buttons (well they're there, but as you can see, they don't have any links).
 Jekyll's pagination feature is quite good, but Hugo's pagination is still on the roadmap for now.
 I may implement a hackish solution in the meantime, but ideally I'd rather wait until Hugo has a solid solution for this problem.
-- post lists.
-Lanyon didn't have a feature for listing posts (my fork of Lanyon implemented one).
-Hugo has a feature called indexes, which can probably provide this functionality.
-I intend to make use of it.

 ## Contributing